Xowie89/Useful-Functions/README.md

 ## Using with Rojo (recommended for GitHub repos)

-This repo includes a minimal `default.project.json` so you can sync straight into Studio:
+This repo includes a `default.project.json` that maps shared/client modules to ReplicatedStorage and server-only modules to ServerScriptService:

 ```json
 {